Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

-The UMass Minutemen (0-4) will try to prove oddsmakers wrong when they take on the Toledo Rockets (2-2) on Saturday, October 2, 2021 as an overwhelming 26-point underdog.
-The contest has an over/under of 58.5 points.
+The UMass Minutemen (0-4) will try to prove oddsmakers wrong when they hit the field against the Toledo Rockets (2-2) on Saturday, October 2, 2021 as an overwhelming 27-point underdog.
+A 57-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.